Music Album (TV series)

-Music Album was a Canadian music television series which aired on CBC Television from 1970 to 1971.
+Music Album is a Canadian music television series which aired on CBC Television from 1970 to 1971.

 Premise

 This series featured Canadian musical performers in the popular, light classic and show tune genres.
 Toronto-produced episodes featured Lucio Agostini conducting the show orchestra while the conductor for the Vancouver-produced episodes was Ricky Hyslop.
 Wally Koster was a frequent guest artist and Howard Cable was a guest conductor.

 Scheduling

 This half-hour series was broadcast Thursdays at 9:30 p.m.
 (Eastern) from its debut on 17 September 1970.
 On 4 February 1971, Music Album moved to a Thursday 10:00 p.m. time slot, then finally a Monday 7:30 p.m. time slot from 24 May until its concluding episode on 28 June 1971.